-Below, in alphabetical order, is a list of the current members.
+Below, in alphabetical order, are the current Organising Committee members.

-A native of Ireland with a Masters in Business Administration (MBA), Ann Lynch worked in strategic planning in the global telecommunications and technology industries in the UK and the USA for over 20 years.
+Ann Lynch worked in strategic planning in the global technology, media and telecom industries in the UK and the USA for 20 years.
 It was her German husband who took her to France!
-With a primary degree in Spanish and Italian, she has a deep and abiding love of languages and literature.
-Ann is now passionate about Strasbourg and the surrounding regions and is active in several expatriate associations.
-She helps organize, fund and run the competition including managing the partnership program with the US Consulate.
-She has been around since the start and takes care of many aspects of marketing, including publishing the book of winning entries.
+With a primary degree in Spanish and Italian followed by an MBA, Ann has a deep love of languages and literature.
+Now passionate about Strasbourg and the surrounding regions she is active in several associations.
+Ann helps organize, fund and run the competition and has been around since the start.
+She was committee chair for two years and manages the finances.

 Originally from West London, Sue trained as a teacher and studied English Literature, working in various countries and with multiple nationalities before moving into administration.
 She was personal assistant to the CEO of a major UK charity, Queen Elizabeth’s Foundation, for seven years, in addition to being an effective community organiser spearheading initiatives to revitalise local shopping.
 In her spare time, she created several regeneration projects in her London borough, fund-raising extensively to fit out what is now the Rose Theatre in Kingston upon Thames.
 Having always enjoyed writing, since arriving in Strasbourg she has finally begun writing stories herself, finding it hugely rewarding.
-Sue has been around since the start and as committee chair, she drives many aspects of the competition, including forging new partnerships with the US Consulate and the schools’ Rectorat.
+Sue has been around since the start and as committee chair for two years.

 Born in Glasgow in 1958, Sue moved around central and southern England with her family, before finally settling in Hampshire.
-A combined honours degree in French and German from the University of London in 1981 led her to a thirty-year career in local newspapers, moving through journalism, features writing, copy writing for the advertising department then finally moving into the general management of first one local newspaper then eventually five local titles and a local radio station.
-Sue now lives with her second husband in Strasbourg and works in the Education Department at the Council of Europe.
+A combined honours degree in French and German from the University of London in 1981 led her to a thirty-year career in local newspapers, moving through journalism, features writing, copy writing for the advertising department then finally moving into the general management of local newspapers and a local radio station.
+Sue now lives with her second husband in Strasbourg and works at the Council of Europe.
 She is currently also researching and writing a historical fiction novel based in Alsace during the turbulent years of the Second World War.
-Sue brings her considerable management and press experience to the competition, in addition to playing a very important role in the entry process, ensuring that the judges only get anonymized entries!
+Sue is the current committee chair.
+She brings her considerable management and press experience to the competition, in addition to playing a very important role in the entry process, ensuring that the judges only get anonymized entries!